 I must say the work with Peter A. Knipp again at the six-star hotel because of the many Michelin-starred chefs who were visiting – Alain Ducasse, Gordon Ramsey etc. It was really challenging – we had long working hours, I worked regularly till 1 or even 3 am and we were really striving for perfection.

 Do you have any special memory related to chocolate?

 Yes, the lovely chocolate eggs we have created for the Jubilee.
 We did sixty wonderful handcrafted eggs.
 I love to create beautiful magical things out of chocolate.
 I never had a real childhood, so it somehow brings back the child in me.

 What is inspiring you today?

-I’m hugely inspired by the modern art but when I am creating I always think how to make my creations look very edible.
+I’m hugely inspired by modern art but when I am creating I always think about how to make my creations look very edible.
 And then I like to create playful stories.
-If you look this year’s Easter collection you will see the playing rabbits.
+If you look at this year’s Easter collection you will see the playing rabbits.
 You can follow their story.